-PortSide produces and hosts the most innovative waterfront programs in NYC.
+PortSide produces and hosts innovative waterfront programs in NYC.

 They all have waterfront or maritime in the theme, so we call them WaterStories.
 They take many forms.
 If you want to propose a WaterStories program idea, please email email@example.com

 PortSide works at diverse sites

 We create programs in industrial spaces, parks, and storefronts, and on historic ships.
 If it is on our historic tanker ship, the MARY A. WHALEN, the word tanker is usually in the name as in TankerTunes, TankerFlicks, TankerTalks, TankerTours, TankerTime.
 Our work is multi-faceted and multimedia.

-For 12 years, we have sought a site with building space, so we can expand programs and deliver programs in all weather and throughout the year.
+For 12 years, we sought a site with building space, so we can expand programs and deliver programs in all weather and throughout the year.
 The tanker, as captivating as she is, does not have space for large groups of people when the main deck can't be used due to snow, rain, high wind or heat.

 red hook waterstories - DIGITAL MARITIME MUSEUM & COMMUNITY GUIDE

 October 2016, we launched Red Hook WaterStories, a digital maritime museum and in-depth guide to Red Hook, Brooklyn.
 Red Hook WaterStories tells NYC maritime story in microcosm.
 This is version 1.0.
 Version 2.0 will launch in May 2018 during the "MARY Month of May" festival in honor of the 80th birthday of our ship MARY A. WHALEN!

 The public is invited to enjoy the main deck of the tanker, cool sea breezes, and harbor sunsets.
 You can bring dinner, a bottle, a book, or a sketchpad.
 We provide the hammocks, tables and chairs.

 Weekdays 10-6pm.
 Second Sundays of May through September, 5pm-midnight